 Released in 2018, Blazor is part of Microsoft’s .NET platform.
-Initially released in 2002, .NET was conceived of as a developer platform offering tools, programming languages, and varied component libraries to aid in the construction of different types of applications on web, mobile, and desktop.
+Initially released in 2002, .NET was conceived as a developer platform offering tools, programming languages, and varied component libraries to aid in the construction of different types of applications for the web, mobile, and desktop.

 The platform also offers its own framework called ASP.NET, which acts as an extension offering features allowing for greater ease in creating web applications.
 Blazor is a feature of ASP.NET.

 .NET programming languages are based on C#, F#, and Visual Basic, and ASP.NET offers several useful features and additions to these.
 One major feature is syntax that provides easy web-templating, offering the ability to quickly deploy server-based code.
 This creates web content and functionality in moments, rather than the time commitment of coding from scratch.
 This page-templating syntax is called Razor.

 Blazor, then, is a portmanteau word combining “browser” and “razor,” drawing attention to the fact that Blazor allows developers to use templates and components for UI directly from their browser, all while using the tools available in the .NET ecosystem and so running off that functionality.